ant-analytics/torch-playground/README.md

 For neural network with PyTorch can be accessed from: [notebooks/4.0-torch_model.ipynb](notebooks/4.0-torch_model.ipynb)

+For classical linear regression can be accessed from: [notebooks/5.0-ant-classical-model-linear.ipynb](notebooks/5.0-ant-classical-model-linear.ipynb)

 The codes to auto-generate sets of dataset files can be accessed from: [scripts/generate_dataset.py](scripts/generate_dataset.py)

 The codes for custom dataset class can be accessed from: [scripts/custom_dataset.py](scripts/custom_dataset.py)